Lewis Eugene Gilbert: Oklahoma

 Gilbert's trial for murdering Roxanne Ruddell commenced on November 2, 1995.

 On November 6, 1995, a Cleveland County jury found Gilbert guilty of first-degree murder.
 In response to the prosecution's request for the death penalty, Gilbert's lawyers asked the jury to spare the life of their client, revealing that he was a victim of horrific child abuse by his two stepfathers during his childhood.
 Gilbert's family members also revealed that as a student, Gilbert suffered from attention deficit disorder and dyslexia and he was often bullied in school, where he felt inferior to his peers.
 Gilbert was also said to have had previous run-ins with the law for at least five times but never committed any violent offenses in these past cases, and the defence asked for mercy on account of these factors.

 On November 9, 1995, the jury returned with their verdict, recommending a death sentence for Gilbert.
 District Judge Tom Lucas of the Cleveland County District Court sentenced Gilbert to death during a formal court hearing on January 9, 1996.

-As for Eric Elliot, Gilbert's accomplice, he was tried solely for the murder of Ruddell in Oklahoma, and although Elliot was initially acquitted after his first trial ended with a hung jury and led to the declaration of a mistrial, he pleaded guilty to committing first-degree murder in his re-trial.
-Despite the prosecution's request for the death penalty, District Judge William Hetherington sentenced Elliot to life in prison without the possibility of parole on November 1, 1996.
+As for Eric Elliott, Gilbert's accomplice, he was tried solely for the murder of Ruddell in Oklahoma, and although Elliott's first trial ended with a hung jury and led to the declaration of a mistrial, he pleaded guilty to committing first-degree murder in his re-trial.
+Despite the prosecution's request for the death penalty, District Judge William Hetherington sentenced Elliot to life imprisonment without the possibility of parole on November 1, 1996.

 Missouri

-After he was sentenced to death in Oklahoma, Gilbert was sent back to Missouri in September 2000 to face trial for the double murder of William and Flossie Brewer.
+After Gilbert was sentenced to death in Oklahoma, he was sent back to Missouri in September 2000 to face trial for the double murder of William and Flossie Brewer.

 On December 7, 2001, the jury found Gilbert guilty of both counts of first-degree murder for the Brewers' deaths, and the prosecution expressed their intent to seek the death penalty for Gilbert, who would be sent back to Oklahoma's death row upon the end of his sentencing in Missouri.
-Russell Brewer, one of the Brewers' four children, stated that he was glad to know that Gilbert would be facing the death sentence from both Missouri and Oklahoma for his crimes.
+Russell Brewer, one of the Brewers' four children, stated he was glad to know that Gilbert would be facing the death sentence from both Missouri and Oklahoma for his crimes.

 Gilbert was eventually given two death sentences for both counts of first-degree murder, as well as life imprisonment and 29 years' imprisonment for the other offenses he was convicted for.